-When I attended my first SFL Barbell Instructor Certification in Hungary, Master StrongFirst Certified instructor Dr. Michael Hartle taught us about the SFL Clock.
+When I attended my first SFL Barbell Instructor Certification in Hungary, StrongFirst Certified Master Instructor Dr. Michael Hartle taught us about the SFL Clock.
 This is a simple but effective tool that teaches the optimal direction of movement for our hips in a variety of barbell drills.

 Inspired by the SFL Clock, I made the SFG Clock to show us how to drive the kettlebell from its starting point, through its transitional stage to its end point, during the swing, clean, or snatch.

-Ballistics kettlebell movements are like driving a car on the highway—a lot of metal moving at high speed is potentially unsafe without proper instruction.
+Ballistic kettlebell movements are like driving a car on the highway—a lot of metal moving at high speed is potentially unsafe without proper instruction.
 Whenever we head to a destination, we need some guidance along the way.
 Road signs help drivers reach their destinations safely; without them, drivers will run into danger.

 Likewise, taking the wrong path during ballistic moves will end up causing trouble, sooner or later.
 Don’t worry, the SFG Clock is designed to guide you and the kettlebell safely to your goal.

-By using road signs, we can also save time, mileage and fuel on the way to our destination.
+By using road signs, we can also save time, mileage, and fuel on the way to our destination.
 Similarly, efficient movement during a lift ensures all your work goes towards achieving the intended result, with the least amount of wasted effort.

-Efficiency, performance and safety are all part of the same process.
+Efficiency, performance, and safety are all part of the same process.
 The SFG Clock will keep you on the right path.

-Master StrongFirst Certified Instructor Jon Engum teaches that there are three problems in kettlebell training: starting problems, finishing problems, and timing problems.
+StrongFirst Certified Master Instructor Jon Engum teaches that there are three problems in kettlebell training: starting problems, finishing problems, and timing problems.

 To fix a starting problem, remember the 5 o’clock position.
-The starting position for the kettlebell in the swing, clean, or snatch should always be the same; if we imagine our feet to be at 6 o’clock, the bell starts at 5.
+The starting position for the kettlebell in the swing, clean, or snatch should always be the same; if we imagine our feet to be at 6 o’clock, the kettlebell starts at 5.

-If you start with the kettlebell too far away at 4 o’clock instead of 5 o’clock, your back will likely be rounded instead of neutral, and your shoulders lacking a strong connection with your torso.
+If you start with the kettlebell too far away at 4 o’clock instead of 5 o’clock, your back will likely be rounded instead of neutral, and your shoulders lack a strong connection with your torso.
 If you start with the kettlebell too close, underneath you at the 6 o’clock position, your hike will be weak.